Remembering Rev. Morgan Jones

 He grew up in the tough environs of the Bronx in New York City.
 Morgan told stories about growing up on the tough streets of the City.
 He was a bit of rascal and was not immune to getting into trouble.
 He was not so studious either.
 He grew up in a working poor family.
 His father was tough on him and drank too much.
 From an early age, he was pushed to work and make the family some money.
 So from an early age, he was a message courier.
 He’d deliver packages on his bike from office to office throughout Manhattan, a common job for kids in the City at the time.
 He grew up fast, saw a lot, and much of it not good or highlighting the good.

-Still, Morgan came to really respect the chaplain.
-His spirituality was first tilled by this chaplain he drove around, spent some time with.
-He also experienced the chaplain lead worship services and amid the fear of war felt comforted.
+Still, Morgan came to really respect the chaplain in his company.
+His spirituality was first tilled by this chaplain he drove around, and spent some time with.
+He also experienced worship services the chaplain led amid the fear of war.
+He was comforted by these services.
 Morgan’s relationship with the chaplain was the first movement toward his journey to becoming a pastor.
-The Evangelical tradition calls this, “planting the seed of salvation.”
+The Evangelical tradition calls this, “the planting of the seed of salvation.”

 He survived.
 And kept his promise.